The Gospel of

 26And they became even more astonished, saying to each other, "Who, then, can be saved?"

 27Jesus looking at them says, "With human beings it is impossible, but not with God.
 For all things are possible with God."

 28Peter began to tell him, "Behold how we have left everything and followed you."

-29Jesus said, "Truly I tell you, there is no one who has left house or brothers or sisters or mothers or children or fields for my sake and for the cause of the good news, 30who will not receive a hundred times as much in this present time, of houses and brothers and sisters and mothers and children and fields, along with persecutions, and, in the coming age, eternal life.
+29Jesus said, "Truly I tell you, there is no one who has left house or brothers or sisters or mothers or fathers or children or fields for my sake and for the cause of the good news, 30who will not receive a hundred times as much in this present time, of houses and brothers and sisters and mothers and children and fields, along with persecutions, and, in the coming age, eternal life.
 31But many first ones will be last, and the last ones first."

 Jesus Again Predicts His Death

 32And they were on the road, going up to Jerusalem, and Jesus was going on ahead of them; and they were stunned, and followed behind fearing.
 And taking the Twelve aside again, he began to tell them the things about to happen to him.
 33"See, we are going up to Jerusalem, and the Son of Man will be betrayed to the chief priests and to the Torah scholars.
 And they will condemn him to death, and hand him over to the Gentiles.
 34And they will mock him, and spit on him, and flog him, and execute him.
 And after three days he will rise again."

 35And James and John the sons of Zebedee come up to him, saying to him, "Teacher, we wish that you would do for us whatever we will ask you."

 36And he said to them, "What do you want me to do for you?"